bravo07/OpenSpotify/README.md

 * <a href="https://github.com/ValonK/OpenSpotify/issues" target="top">OpenSpotify Bug Reports and Feature Requests</a>

+## Download
+Always Download OpenSpotify at the Release Page <a href="https://github.com/ValonK/OpenSpotify/releases" target="top">Here</a>.
+The current Build might be not functional due to Development and Changes.

 ## Contributing
 If you want to Contribute you need to follow the <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel" target="top">MVVM</a>  Design Pattern.